- Home

 - Income payments from purchased life annuities.
 These are not the same as pension annuities although they work in the same way.
 The payment you get is a mixture of your capital being paid back and interest.
 The interest part counts towards your personal allowance.

-How much savings can you have tax free?
+How much in savings can you have and not pay tax on the interest?

-Savers are benefitting from some of the highest rates since 2008, so you don’t need to have as much money in savings as you previously did to breach your Personal Savings Allowance.
+Savers are currently benefitting from competitive returns, so you don’t need to have as much money in savings as you previously did to breach your Personal Savings Allowance.
 The table below shows how much you can hold in savings before breaching your allowance, depending on how much interest you earn on your savings.

 Source: Yorkshire Building Society

 Rising savings rates mean that it may be worth considering a cash ISA, especially if you are a higher rate taxpayer.
-You can save up to £20,000 each year into ISAs and you won’t have to pay any tax on your returns.
-In the past, cash ISA rates have been pretty poor, but they are catching up with standard savings accounts now.
+You can save up to £20,000 each year into cash ISAs and you won’t have to pay any tax on your returns.
+However, this is reducing to £12,000 for under-65s with effect from April 2027.
+In the past, cash ISA rates have been pretty poor, but they have now caught up with standard savings accounts.
 You can find the best cash ISA rates in our guide Best cash ISA rates – which cash ISAs pay the most interest?

 Paying tax on extra interest